 Published August 4th, 2015 by William Morrow Paperbacks

-Note: A copy of this book was provided by the publisher for my participation in this TLC book tour and my honest review.
+Note: I was provided with a copy of the book for my participation in this TLC book tour and my honest review.
 All opinions expressed here are completely honest and completely my own.

 Content warning: Scenes of, and allusions to, abuse and abortion.
 There is also some mild to explicit language.